SmithDigital Blog

 Filter by impressions to uncover search queries where you're getting visibility but not clicks.
 Then look at what’s ranking above you.
 How does your keyword usage compare?
 Are their pages faster, deeper, more clearly structured?
 Are their titles and headings more aligned with search intent?

 SEO isn’t a level playing field.
-If you're in a niche dominated by legacy sites or brands with high domain authority, your path to the top will require more than surface-level changes.
+If you're in a niche dominated by legacy sites or brands with high domain authority, your path to top rankings will require more than just onpage optimizations.
 But that doesn’t mean it’s out of reach.
 Try asking yourself these questions:

 Every small improvement helps Google see your page as a better result.
-In competitive categories, it’s about relentlessly optimizing your structure, keywords, and supporting assets to send stronger ranking signals and improve your visibility in search results.
+In competitive categories, it’s about relentlessly optimizing your structure, keywords, and supporting assets with do-follow backlinks to send stronger ranking signals and improve your visibility in search results.

 Technical problems do more than frustrate your users.
 They make it harder for search engines to understand and index your content.
 If your site is slow, broken, or hard to crawl, Google is less likely to view your page as the best result and more likely to place it lower in the search engine results page.
 Improving technical SEO is one of the fastest ways to improve your Google ranking because it removes barriers that suppress visibility and traffic to your site.